Travis

 Clear Redis Archive Queue (V2.1.7 and prior) #

-In releases of Enterprise before 2.1.7, jobs where enqueued in the archive queue for log aggregation.
+In Enterprise releases before 2.1.7, jobs were enqueued in the archive queue for log aggregation.
 Currently, this feature is available only for the hosted versions of Travis CI.

-This results in the queue growing bigger and bigger, but not getting worked off.
-Because of that, Redis’ memory consumption increases over the time and can lead to decreased performance of the whole platform.
+This results in the queue growing bigger and bigger but not getting worked off.
+Because of that, Redis’ memory consumption increases over time and can lead to decreased performance of the whole platform.
 The solution is to clear the archive queue to free system resources.

-To clear it, please execute the following commands:
+To clear it, please execute the following command:

 TCIE 3.x: kubectl exec -it [travis-api-pod]j /app/script/console on your local machine